top of page

 Over the years I have interpreted in a very broad range of settings and circumstances-- from major rallies and events with hundreds of participants to negotiations with corporate executives and special education meetings.
 I am equally competent in Simultaneous and Consecutive.
 I strive to not only convey the message with accuracy but also the tone, style, and emotion from the speaker.

-I have experience in conference interpreting as well as coordinating interpretation with multiple interpreters to create effective multilingual spaces that promote language justice and access.
-I collaborate and uplift other interpreters in group/partner assignments and have experience with coordinating interpreting teams for large, multilingual events.
+I collaborate and uplift other interpreters in group/partner assignments and I have experience in conference interpreting as well as coordinating interpretation with multiple interpreters to create effective multilingual spaces that promote language justice and access.

 The year 2020 led me into the world of Remote Simultaneous Interpreting (RSI) and this has given me the opportunity to now interpret for organizations across the country, as well as from other countries.